wombleton/gitlaw-nz/acts/V/Veterinarians Act 2005.md

 ##### 21 Offences relating to registration

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who, for the purpose of obtaining registration (either for himself or herself or for any other person),---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, for the purpose of obtaining registration (either for himself or herself or for any other person),---

     *   (a) either orally or in writing makes a declaration or representation knowing it to be false or misleading in relation to a material particular; or